hernanmd/BioSmalltalk/README.md

 Projects|Y|Y|Y|Y|Y|Y|Y|Y|Y|Y
 Tests|-|-|-|-|-|-|-|-|-|-

-To paste the following scripts, open a "Playground" window with (Cmd + O + I) or by clicking an empty area in the Pharo window and select Tools -> Playground.
-To evaluate a script, click on the upper right green arrow or highlight the script code and right click for options.
+To paste the following expressions inside Pharo, open a "Playground" window with (Cmd + O + I) or by clicking an empty area in the Pharo window and select Tools -> Playground.

+To evaluate a expression, click on the upper right green arrow or highlight the script code and right click for options.

 For additional help using Pharo please check the excellent [free Pharo books](http://books.pharo.org/), the [awesome-pharo lists](https://github.com/pharo-open-documentation/awesome-pharo) and the [wiki](https://github.com/pharo-open-documentation/pharo-wiki).
 For a quick reference of the syntax, check the [Pharo Cheat Sheet](http://files.pharo.org/media/pharoCheatSheet.pdf)

-## Basic packages
+## Install Basic Packages

 ```smalltalk
 Metacello new